Vikasg7/line-reader-browser/readme.md

    import { LineReader } from "line-reader-browser"

    // file is javascript File Object returned from input element
+   // chunkSize(optional) is number of bytes to be read at one time from file. defaults to 8 * 1024 const file: File const chunSize: number const lr = new LineReader(file, chunkSize)

    // context is optional.
-It can be used to inside processLineFn const lr = new LineReader(file: File, context = {})
+It can be used to inside processLineFn

-   lr.forEachLine(processLineFn)
+   const context = {}
+   lr.forEachLine(processLineFn, context)
      .then((context) => console.log("Done!", context))

-   // context is same as passed while calling LineReader function processLineFn(line: string, index: number, context: any) {
+   // context is same Object as passed while calling forEachLine function processLineFn(line: string, index: number, context: any) {
       console.log(index, line)
    }